ECTS - Basic English for Occupational Purposes II

 Course Learning Outcomes The students who succeeded in this course;

-• Listening: • Listen to the audio texts and business-related conversations and watching videos: - to find main points, - to find specific information - to generate and evaluate ideas
+• Listening: • Listen to the audio texts and business-related conversations and watch videos: - identify main points and specific information, - generate and evaluate ideas,

-• Speaking: - get necessary background skills to be ready to; • start and maintain conversation about business-related topics, • discuss problems related to business and offer solutions, • express themselves in daily life issues, • introduce the business they set up.
+• Speaking: • start and maintain conversation about business-related topics, • discuss problems related to business and offer solutions, • express themselves in daily life issues, • talk about company rules and carrier planning

-• Writing: • write business-related e-mails, • write short texts describing people in business life, • write a speech script to introduce a business
+• Writing: • write business-related e-mails, • write short texts about business life

 Course Content Academic and job-related commucation skills; functions such as pressure at work, budget, schedules and deadlines, interview techniques, discussing on academic qualifications, job skills, career development, making arrangements and writing e-mails.